ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

    B : true
 }
 ```

+Reflection in MCU context isn't a toy.
+It is a crucial part of any confenient to use serialization library.
+Serialization algorithms, like [JSON](https://en.wikipedia.org/wiki/JSON), gain in importance in the IOT era.

 This is where I finish the second part of this article.
 I think there is a chance for the third part, more entertaining, where we connect to this board various interesting devices.
 If this board won't carry them, we replace it with something bigger.